-The contributions of our study are as follows: \begin{itemize} \item We propose a novel load-balancing random network topology and observe that this random network topology is better than directed exponential network topology, which is used in SGP.
-This result is valuable because the utilization of random network topology has been avoided in previous studies owing to its unbalanced communication. \item We analyze gossip-based methods in large mini-batch problem conditions with state-of-the-art techniques (e.g., LARS).
-In this evaluation, we verify that the gossip-based methods can achieve higher validation accuracy than AllReduce-SGD with fixed number of worker nodes owing to their exploration characteristics caused by the slightly different weights of each worker process. \item We compare SGP, Crossover-SGD, and AllReduce-SGD in a high-performance GPU cluster environment requiring high cost.
+The contributions of our study are as follows: \begin{itemize} \item We propose a novel random network topology with fair peer selection and observe that this random network topology is better than directed exponential network topology, which is used in SGP.
+This result is valuable because the utilization of random network topology has been avoided in previous studies owing to its skewed communication. \item We analyze gossip-based distributed deep learning in large mini-batch problem conditions with state-of-the-art techniques (e.g., LARS).
+In this evaluation, we verify that the gossip-based methods can achieve higher validation accuracy than AllReduce-SGD with fixed number of worker nodes owing to their exploration characteristics caused by the slightly different weights of each worker process. \item We compare SGP, Crossover-SGD, and AllReduce-SGD in a high-performance GPU cluster environment with local area network.
 Through evaluations of this cluster environment, we obtain expensive results from many perspectives (i.e., increasing mini-batch size, worker size, and time efficiency) in large mini-batch problem conditions, which have not been evaluated in previous studies.
 As a result, we verify that Crossover-SGD and hierarchical Crossover-SGD are stronger contenders to AllReduce-SGD than SGP while preserving the time efficiency of gossip-based methods. \end{itemize}

 The remainder of this paper is organized as follows.
 In Section 2, we present related works on both gossip-based and segment-wise communication optimization of distributed deep learning.
 We represent our proposed method, Crossover-SGD, in Section 3 We then present our results and discussion in Section 4.
 Specifically, Section 4.2 presents the analysis of gossip-based methods in large mini-batch problem conditions.
 Section 4.3 comprises a comparison of node scalability and Section 4.4 presents a comparison on time efficiency.
 Finally, we provide concluding statements in Section 5.